omeaman2/Project_RTOS/README.md

 ```

-Confitmed working with both `USE_MALLOC` turned on and off.
+Confirmed working with both `USE_MALLOC` turned on and off.